-Our programs are designed for licensure in New York State.
+Continental has designed its educational program curriculum for licensure in New York State.
 We have not made a determination if hours completed at Continental are transferable to schools in any other state.
 The transferability of hours you earn at Continental is at the complete discretion of the institution to which you may wish to transfer.
 If the hours or diploma that you earn at this institution are not accepted at the institution to which you seek to transfer, you may be required to repeat some or all of your coursework at that institution.